Tracking Tokens-Per-Session: The Number Claude Code Hides

 +12/-8after 60k tokens) — the agent is thrashing.
 Interrupt, give it a sharper instruction, or restart with a tighter brief. - Token count climbing fast and diff also large (

 +800/-400in 10 minutes on a “small” task) — scope has run away.
-Stash, fresh session, re-plan. - Approaching rate-limit % (
+Stash, fresh session, re-plan. - Approaching the 5-hour rate-limit ceiling — switch to

 What this post does not cover